briansunter/graph/site/content/pages/cooklang.md

 tags:
 - cooking
 - programing
-description:
-- Cooklang is like markdown for recipes.
-It lets you write recipes in a human-readable format that a computer can parse to get the ingredient list
+description: Cooklang is like markdown for recipes.
+It lets you write recipes in a human-readable format that a computer can parse to get the ingredient list, steps, etc.
-- steps
-- etc.
 url: /blog/cooklang
 categories:
 lastMod: 2022-08-21